-20. With a view to boost exports, the bank shall adopt a flexible approach in the matter of obtaining cover and earmarking of assets/ credit limits, drawing power, while issuing bid bonds and performance guarantees for export purposes.
+26. With a view to boost exports, the bank shall adopt a flexible approach in the matter of obtaining cover and earmarking of assets/ credit limits, drawing power, while issuing bid bonds and performance guarantees for export purposes.
 The bank may, however, safeguard its interests by obtaining coverage from Export Credit Guarantee Corporation of India Ltd. (ECGC), wherever considered necessary.
 The bank may consider sanctioning separate limits for issue of bid bonds.
 Within the limits so sanctioned, bid bonds against individual contracts may be issued, subject to usual considerations.

-C.1 Unconditional Guarantees in favour of Overseas Employers/Importers on behalf of Indian Exporters undertaking from the exporter to the effect that when the guarantee is invoked, the bank would be entitled to make payment, notwithstanding any dispute between the exporter and the importer.
+C.1 Unconditional Guarantees in favour of Overseas Employers/Importers on behalf of Indian Exporters

+27. While agreeing to give unconditional guarantee in favour of overseas employers/importers on behalf of Indian Exporters, the bank shall obtain an undertaking from the exporter to the effect that when the guarantee is invoked, the bank would be entitled to make payment, notwithstanding any dispute between the exporter and the importer.
 Although, such an undertaking may not prevent the exporter from approaching the Court for an injunction order, it might weigh with the Court in taking a view whether injunction order should be issued.
+28. The bank shall, while issuing guarantees, keep the above points in view and incorporate suitable clauses in the agreement, in consultation with their legal advisers.
+This is considered desirable as non-honouring of guarantees on invocation might prompt overseas banks not to accept guarantees of Indian banks, thus hampering the country's export promotion effort.